-Streamflow in the Santa Maria River has been recorded at two gauges during varying periods of time (see Appendix A, Figure 3).
 At the Guadalupe gauge, which was operational between 1941 and 1987, stream discharge ranged from no streamflow during numerous years to almost 185,000 af during 1941, and averaged 26,800 afy prior to the commencement of Twitchell project operations compared to 17,600 afy during the period of Twitchell project operations.
-The historical variation in Santa Maria River streamflow is shown in a bar chart of annual surface water discharge for the River (Figure 2.3-1c).
+The historical variation in Santa Maria River (at Guadalupe) streamflow is shown in a bar chart of annual surface water discharge for the River (Figure 2.3-1d).
 The reduction in streamflow at Guadalupe is attributed to Twitchell project operations, which are intended to maximize recharge along the more permeable portion of the River streambed by managing reservoir releases to maintain a "wetline" (downstream extent of streamflow) only as far as the Bonita School Road Crossing.

 Supplemental recharge to the Santa Maria Valley from Twitchell project operations has been estimated to be about 32,000 afy based on comparison of pre- and post-project net losses in streamflow between Garey and Guadalupe (LSCE, 2000).
 The estimation does not account for changes in climatic conditions between the pre-project (overall dry) and post-project (overall wet) periods or losses/gains along the Santa Maria River due to other processes, which could result in changes in the amount of water available for recharge over time.
 As a result of discontinued stream discharge measurements at Guadalupe since 1987, combined with the lack of gauged data for Suey and Nipomo Creeks, the net amount of groundwater recharge in the Santa Maria Valley from the Santa Maria River currently cannot be updated.
-Reestablishment and monitoring of these currently inactive gauges (Suey Creek, Nipomo Creek, and Santa Maria River at Gaudalupe), as previously outlined in the SMVMA Monitoring Program and recommended in this annual report, would provide for better understanding of the magnitude and distribution of streamflow and recharge from the Santa Maria River.
+Reestablishment and monitoring of these currently inactive gauges (Suey Creek, Nipomo Creek, and Santa Maria River at Guadalupe) in some manner would provide for better understanding of the magnitude and distribution of streamflow and recharge from the Santa Maria River.